Video of California drum circle spurs questions about virus rule enforcement

-SAN DIEGO (KSWB) – Video from a well-attended San Diego drum circle is drawing questions about enforcement of local public health restrictions on social distancing.
+SAN DIEGO, Calif.
+(KSWB) – Video from a well-attended San Diego drum circle is drawing questions about enforcement of local public health restrictions on social distancing.

 “I could hear it — it sounded like a full band,” said Caleb Bautista, who overheard the gathering while walking home from work late Wednesday.